imatge-upc/slt_how2sign_wicv2023/examples/sign_language/README.md

 FEATS: i3d
 PARTITION: train
 ```
+To be able to replicate our results, we provide our trained models, find that in `data/how2sign/vocab`.
-As you have read in the paper, we are using rBLEU as a metric.
+As explained in the paper, we are using rBLEU as a metric.
 The blacklist can be found in: `FAIRSEQ_ROOT/examples/sign_language/scripts/blacklisted_words.txt`

 ## Training
 As per fairseq documentation, we work with config files that can be found in `CONFIG_DIR = FAIRSEQ_ROOT/examples/sign_language/config/wicv_cvpr23/i3d_best`.
 Select the name of the .yaml files as the experiment name desired.
 For the final model, select `baseline_6_3_dp03_wd_2`.
 As EXPERIMENT_NAME and run: